Alex Wassabi

-Alexander Burriss (born March 28, 1990), better known as Alex Wassabi, is an American YouTuber and professional boxer best known for being a part of the duo Wassabi Productions with Roi Fabito (also known as Guava Juice).
+Alexander Burriss (born March 28, 1990), better known as Alex Wassabi, is an American YouTuber and professional boxer best known for being a part of the duo Wassabi Productions with Roi Fabito (known online as Guava Juice).

 Early life

 Alexander Burriss was born on March 28, 1990, in Great Falls, Montana.
 His mother is Filipino and his father is British.
 He has two brothers, Aaron and Andrew, and a sister, Mariah.
-Aaron, his older brother, has a YouTube channel called Lazyron Studios.
+Aaron, his older brother, has a YouTube channel previously called Lazyron Studios.
 When he was one, Burriss's family moved to Lexington, Kentucky, and lived there for several years before moving to Durham, North Carolina when he was in fifth grade.
 He met friend and future collaborator Roi Fabito, also known as Guava Juice, there.
 They and their friends started making videos together in 2005.
 The name "Wassabi" came from a misspelling when Burriss was creating a Starcraft account.
 Burriss played in a basketball league when he was growing up.